marthoc/GarHAge/README.md

     state_closed: "closed"
 ```

 _Note: Setting_ `payload_stop` _to_ `STATE` _allows you to trigger a status update from GarHAge for a Door by pressing the stop button for that door in the HASS GUI.
-The stop button in the HASS GUI is otherwise unused and the `STATE` payload is otherwise uncalled._
+The stop button in the HASS GUI is otherwise unused._

 ### MQTT Binary Sensor